jalmeida85/quic-performance/README.md

 ## Setup

-You will need client and server machines to be able to run the project, preferably machines used only for testing purposes (the network emulator will apply its rules on a server machine network interface).
+You will need two machines  to be able to run the project (client and server), preferably used only for testing purposes (the network emulator will apply its rules on a server machine network interface).

-## Build

 Build instructions [here](./BUILD.md)